AAA Editor Notes

 The National Herb Garden, occupying part of a large meadow, contains a formal European knot garden, historic rose varieties and specialty herbs.
 The Introduction Garden displays new plants developed for the nursery trade, while the Asian Collection highlights species from China, Japan and Korea.
 Twenty-two columns from the 1959 renovation of the east portico of the Capitol building stand on a nearby hilltop.
 The Friendship Garden features ornamental grasses and perennials.

 The Administration Building is surrounded by a pool containing ornamental aquatic plants and fancy Japanese koi.
 Also on the grounds is the National Bonsai & Penjing Museum, which features examples of American, Chinese and Japanese bonsai.
-A narrated 35-minute tram ride is a nice way to tour this peaceful, scenic refuge from hectic downtown D.C.

 Time: Allow 1 hour minimum.